johnwcowan/r7rs-spec/spec/r7rs.md

 For example, it is an error for a procedure to be passed an argument of a type that the procedure is not explicitly specified to handle, even though such domain errors are seldom mentioned in this report.
-Implementations may signal an error, extend a procedure's domain of definition to include such arguments, or fail catastrophically.
+Implementations may signal an error, extend a procedure’s domain of definition to include such arguments, or fail catastrophically.

-This report uses the phrase "may report a violation of an implementation restriction" to indicate circumstances under which an implementation is permitted to report that it is unable to continue execution of a correct program because of some restriction imposed by the implementation.
+This report uses the phrase “may report a violation of an implementation restriction” to indicate circumstances under which an implementation is permitted to report that it is unable to continue execution of a correct program because of some restriction imposed by the implementation.
 Implementation restrictions are discouraged, but implementations are